julienschmidt/bawang/docs/reports/midterm_report.md

 We send a TunnelExtend message with the relay sub message encrypted by the shared Diffie-Hellman key to Hop1 instructing it to extend the circuit by another hop.
 Hop1 decrypts the relay message containing the onion API address/port, the identifier public key of the next hop and a Diffie-Hellman public key similar to the first create message.
 It generates a new tunnel ID (ID2) used for the connection between it and then next hop (Hop2) and saves the mapping.
-It then constructs a `TunnelCreate` message and performs the create/created handshake with Hop2, sending the Diffie-Hellman public key of Hop2 back to us in a `TunnelCreated` message.
+It then constructs a `TUNNEL CREATE` message and performs the create/created handshake with Hop2, sending the Diffie-Hellman public key of Hop2 back to us in a `TUNNEL CREATED` message.

 In the above diagram `H()` denotes a secure hash function and `E_abc()` encryption with key `abc`.